dbos-inc/dbos-docs/docs/why-dbos.md

 <article className="col col--6">

 Launch any task to run in the background and guarantee it eventually completes.
-Wait for hours, days, or weeks, or for a notification, before continuing&mdash;it just works.
+Wait for days or weeks, or for a notification, before continuing&mdash;it just works.
 </article>
 <article className="col col--6">